browserengineering/book/book/accessibility.md

 Contrast is one part of the [Web Content Accessibility Guidelines][wcag], a standard set of recommendations to page authors on how to ensure accessibility.
-The browser can do a lot, but ultimately things like [good contrast][contrast] between colors is something that page authors also have to pay attention to.
+The browser can do a lot, but ultimately [good contrast][contrast] between colors is something that page authors also have to pay attention to.

 [wcag]: https://www.w3.org/WAI/standards-guidelines/wcag/